JRJurman/scrollable-pages/README.md

 Web Components for Horizontal Scrolling Cards.

-<video aria-label="Set of cards that have recipe details.
-The user scrolls the cards and they stack on the left side instead of scrolling off the page." src="https://github.com/user-attachments/assets/58128558-ee34-4355-9a0e-9008589326a0"></video>
+<video aria-label="several colored cards horizontally spread out.
+As they are scrolled they stick to the left side of the window." src="https://github.com/user-attachments/assets/ac8b7705-4f4e-4cd8-9c88-39ce11a3e7ed"></video>

 ## How to Use